 1. Purpose of procedures

-These procedures specify requirements and processes associated with formal reviews of organisational units as required under the Organisational Unit Reviews – Managerial Policy, and should be read in association with that policy.
+These procedures specify requirements and processes associated with external reviews of organisational units as required under the Organisational Unit Reviews – Managerial Policy and should be read in association with that policy.

 The Office of the Pro Vice-Chancellor (International and Quality) has overall responsibility for coordinating organisational unit reviews, including:

-• drafting schedules for organisational unit reviews for approval by the Vice-Chancellor and President
+• drafting schedules for approval by the Vice-Chancellor and President

-• providing timely notice to an organisational unit Director of a forthcoming review of that organisational unit
+• providing timely notice to an organisational unit Director of their forthcoming review

-• appointing a review support officer for each organisational unit review who will liaise with the relevant Portfolio Manager, Director, organisational unit’s review personnel and the appointed review panel in order to progress and coordinate the review
+• appointing a review support officer for each review who will liaise with the Portfolio Manager, Director, organisational unit’s review personnel and the appointed review panel in order to progress and coordinate the review

 • providing advice and information on the organisation and conduct of reviews

-• liaising with each organisational unit in relation to reporting, record-keeping and other data-capture related to an organisational unit review.
+• liaising with each organisational unit in relation to reporting, record-keeping and other data-capture related to a review.

 3.2 Scheduling of reviews

-3.2.2 Any changes to scheduled dates for organisational unit reviews require the approval of the Vice-Chancellor and President.
+3.2.2 Any changes to scheduled dates for reviews require the approval of the Vice-Chancellor and President.

 3.2.3 The Vice-Chancellor and President may approve the conduct of an organisational unit review at a time other than a scheduled five-yearly review or in addition to a scheduled review.

-3.2.4 The schedule for organisational unit reviews will be updated as required by the Vice-Chancellor and President, and on conclusion of an organisational unit review will be automatically updated to include the next five-yearly review of that organisational unit.
+3.2.4 The schedule of reviews will be updated as required by the Vice-Chancellor and President, and on conclusion of an organisational unit review will be automatically updated to include the next five-yearly review of that organisational unit.